 That means the classes you take are essential to your career decisions.
 Some of you will discover a passion for a legal issue that shapes the course of your professional life.
 Others will realize that you prefer a particular type of legal practice, regardless of subject matter.
 Many of you will leave law school having learned that you enjoy the various types of work that lawyers perform on a multitude of topics.

 We have created this Planning Your Course of Study Tool to help you explore the possibilities for your legal education and ultimate career.
 The courses you take will not dictate your career, but they may help you evaluate what path you want to take.
 Ultimately, the classes you select will prepare you to succeed in your post-graduate work.
+You should use this tool alongside the Office of Career and Professional Development’s Career Planning Guide, which offers useful guidance for all types of legal careers.

 The Planning Your Course of Study Tool is more than a list of subject matters and courses.
 That’s because being a lawyer is more than just working in a particular area of law.